 It’s day four, and already I am moving around more freely, using just one crutch to support the weight on my left side.
 I can’t yet sit on my left butt cheek, so I look a little awkward and feel a little uncomfortable, but hey……it could have been a whole lot worse.

-A huge THANK YOU goes out to Anne, Frank and Marilyn for their continuing care and concern, and thank you to the neighbours (Cindy, Todd and Bob), the paramedics and the hospital team who all went out of their way to show me such wonderful mid-west hospitality.
+A huge THANK YOU goes out to Anne, Frank and Marilyn for their continuing care and concern, and thank you to their Spirit Lake neighbours (Cindy, Todd and Bob), the paramedics and the hospital team who all went out of their way to show me such wonderful mid-west hospitality.
 I can’t wait to get the hospital bill!